-[A translation of an original article (ભજન કીર્તન) in Gujarati]
+[English translation of original article (ભજન કીર્તન)]

 Bhaktibhai Vallabhbhai Bhakta, Sarai

 (In accordance with my belief)

 In our Bhakta Samaj, we have a great tradition of singing Bhajan and Kirtan.
 Awareness, asceticism, faith and devotion as the means to fathom the ocean of human life have been described in the Indian culture as the most important and historical treatises, such as Upanishad, Shruti and Smriti to Ramayan, Mahabharat, Bhagwat, and Geeta which were created by the great sages and saints.
 All those treatises are beneficial for the learned and philosophical erudite.
 Since these were difficult to be understood by the common people, these saints and sages created the Bhajans.
 Not only in the Hindu society of India, these Bhajans are also reflected in dances, musical renditions in some form or other within the Christian and Islam or even Parsi community.
 Even these have found their place in the cultures of Adivasis (Aboriginal Tribes) to the highly cultured Indian societies.